contractual-dev/contractual/README.md

 - **Scattered Schemas & Code Maintenance:** Outdated documentation and manually managed type definitions create unreliable integrations and make maintaining entity models error-prone.

-## 🔑 The Contract-First Approach
-Most teams take a **code-first** approach to API development, where schemas are generated after implementation.
-This often results in **misalignment between services, outdated documentation, and accidental breaking changes.** Backend teams define APIs, frontend teams consume them, and data engineers rely on structured data formats—all of which can drift over time when schemas are an afterthought.

-A **contract-first** approach flips this process: schemas are designed before any implementation begins, ensuring that API structures, event definitions, and data formats remain stable and predictable.
-This approach allows teams to:

-- Define schemas upfront and enforce them as the single source of truth.

-- Track changes and prevent breaking updates before they impact consumers.

-- Generate type-safe clients and server contracts in multiple languages, reducing friction between teams.

 ## 🚀 In Practice

 ### Install Contractual